 Make The Pasta Dough & Filling

-- For the pasta dough: Follow the step-by-step instructions & video here.
-Once the dough is complete, roll it into thin pasta sheets approximately .40 mm to .30 mm thick (#5 or #6 on a KitchenAid pasta roller attachment).
-I like to make the filling while the pasta dough rests (resting time takes about 1 hour) or 1-2 days in advance.
+To Start: You’ll need to make the pasta dough—follow my step-by-step instructions and video {linked here}.
+Then roll it into thin sheets about .40 mm to .30 mm thick.
+I like to make the filling while the pasta dough rests (about 1 hour) or 1-2 days in advance.

-- Remove the pan from the heat.
-Deglaze with marsala wine, scraping up any brown bits stuck to the bottom of the pan with a wooden spoon.
+Remove the pan from the heat and deglaze with marsala wine, scraping up any brown bits stuck to the bottom of the pan.
 Brown bits = flavor!
-Cook briefly until the liquid has evaporated.
+Cook until the liquid has evaporated.
 The filling needs to be dry.

 How To Assemble & Cut Ravioli

-- Note: there are a few ways to assemble ravioli.
-In my master method, I showed you the “sandwich” method which is easy for beginners.
-You dollop the filling down the center of a pasta sheet, top with another pasta sheet, smooth out the air, and then cut to size.
-Here, I’m showcasing the “fold over” method which gives you a slightly higher yield and less pasta scraps- that’s the benefit.
+There are a few ways to assemble ravioli.
+In my master recipe, I showed you the “sandwich” method which is easy for beginners: you dollop the filling down the center of a pasta sheet, top with another sheet, smooth out the air, and then cut to size.
+Here, I’m showcasing the “fold over” method which gives you a slightly higher yield and less pasta scraps— that’s the benefit.

-- Cut a pasta sheet in half or into thirds, depending on how long they are.
-Shorter sheets are easier to work with.
-Take one sheet and fold it in half horizontally to make a light crease; then unfold.
+Cut a pasta sheet in half or thirds (shorter is easier to work with).
+Fold one sheet in half horizontally to make a light crease, then unfold.

-- Transfer the ravioli to a parchment paper lined sheet pan dusted with semolina flour.
+Transfer the ravioli to a parchment-lined sheet pan dusted with semolina flour.
 Cover with a towel or an inverted sheet pan to keep them from drying out.
-Repeat to assemble and cut the remaining ravioli.

 How To Cook Homemade Ravioli